Fil/pangea/src/party/roughviz.md

 # RoughViz

 [RoughViz](https://github.com/jwilber/roughViz) is “a reusable JavaScript library for creating sketchy/hand-drawn styled charts in the browser”.
-See https://observablehq.com/@jwilber/roughviz-examples for more examples.
+See https://observablehq.com/@jwilber/roughviz-examples for more examples, and [Rough Plot](/plot/rough-plot) to see how to use this style of rendering with Observable Plot.

 ```js echo
 const roughViz = import("npm:rough-viz");